Here are Networking Interview Questions for fresher as well as experienced candidates.

 50) How can you manage a network using a router?

-Routers have built in console that lets you configure different settings, like security and data logging.
-You can assign restrictions to computers, such as what resources it is allowed access, or what particular time of the day they can browse the internet.
+Routers have a built-in console that lets you configure different settings, like security and data logging.
+You can assign restrictions to computers, such as what resources it is allowed access or what particular time of the day, they can browse the Internet.
 You can even put restrictions on what websites are not viewable across the entire network.

-51) What protocol can be applied when you want to transfer files between different platforms, such between UNIX systems and Windows servers?
+51) What protocol can be applied when you want to transfer files between different platforms, such as UNIX systems and Windows servers?